astropy/halotools/docs/index.rst

 scripts based on the current API, your scripts will likely not correctly interface with future versions of the code.

 Presently, only the basic API is documented.
-This will change once more of the core functionality is in place.
+Once more of the core functionality is in place, step-by-step examples will be included, as will iPython notebook tutorials.

 Contributions to the halotools package are warmly welcomed!
 If you are interested in collaborating, and/or would like to know more